Skip to main content

 Add zone annotation data to the MaintainFileGridZoneAnnotations view in your app data space.
 Each zone annotation links a zone to a specific area in a document:

 Coordinates are normalized values between 0 and 1, representing the position relative to the document dimensions.
-For example, x1: 0.1 means 10% from the left edge of the document.
+For example, x1: 0.1 means 10% from the left edge of the document, and (0, 0) represents the top-left corner.

 2D viewer